ajwills72/ajwills72.github.io/publications.md

 ---
 layout: page
 title: Publications
-subtitle: A comprehensive list of my publications
+subtitle: A comprehensive list of academic writing
 ---

 Click on the title to access the full text of the article, plus any other public resources relating to the publication (e.g. raw data, analysis scripts).